Millerrok/outstream/README.md

 ```

 ### By Constructor:
   First create a new DOM element.
-The created element will be used as the container for generated `Outstream DOM element`.
+The created element will be used as the container for the generated `Outstream DOM element`.
 Then setup it up within the Outstream constructor.

  Usage:
 ```javascript